sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 126: How do you make an AJAX request in JavaScript?
+###  126: How do you make an AJAX request in JavaScript?

 *  **AJAX** enables asynchronous communication with servers without page refresh
 *  **Modern approach**: Use Fetch API with promises for cleaner, more readable code